If you’re trying to parent with a toxic ex, you’ve probably hit Google hard trying to find solutions to your problems.

 You should also include details on last-minute cancellations or illnesses and whether time can be made up in these situations.

-While you’re probably not going to be able to get the narcissist to agree to any dispute resolution plans, it’s always good to have an idea of what to do should a dispute occur.
+While you’re probably not going to be able to get your toxic ex to agree to any dispute resolution plans, it’s always good to have an idea of what to do should a dispute occur.

 For instance, you can state in the parallel parenting plan that, should the two of you disagree about something important, lawyers or mediators will be involved.

 Now, that being said, it’s important for you to be the bigger person and pick your battles.
-For the sake of minimizing conflict in your child’s life, don’t threaten to take the narcissist to court every time they open their mouth (which will likely be to formulate a disagreement).
+To minimize conflict in your child’s life, don’t threaten to take your ex to court every time they open their mouth (which will likely be to formulate a disagreement).

-Pick your battles, learn to ignore what you can, and think about how a disagreement is going to affect the life of your child before proceeding with your dispute resolution plan.
+Pick your battles, learn to ignore what you can, and think about how a disagreement will affect your child’s life before proceeding with your dispute resolution plan.

 Speak to a Lawyer